mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 You can customize the amount of CPU allocated to each node.
 A value of 1.0 is equivalent to one full dedicated CPU core on a machine, although all cores are made available via time slicing.
 Change this value by editing the **cpus** value under the **node** configuration section.
 Setting the CPU value too low will result in throttled tasks.

-Please note that each {{ model.techShortName }} node will use an additonal 1.0 CPU for sidecar services such as backup and nodetool.
-When provisioning 3 CPUS for each {{ model.techShortName }} node, the actual usage will be 4 CPUS, and this should be taken into account when configuring {{ model.techShortName }} to maximize resource utilization on an agent.
+<p class="message--note"><strong>NOTE: </strong>each {{ model.techShortName }} node will use an additional 1.0 CPU for sidecar services such as backup and nodetool. </p>

+When provisioning three CPUS for each {{ model.techShortName }} node, the actual usage will be four CPUs, and this should be taken into account when configuring {{ model.techShortName }} to maximize resource utilization on an agent.

 *   **In DC/OS CLI options.json**: `cpus`: number (default: `0.5`)
 *   **DC/OS web interface**: `CASSANDRA_CPUS`: `number`